 You are interested in learning more?
 Search for PKCS #11 for other resources available.

 Install and Test OpenSC

-First, you will need to install and test OpenSC.
-OpenSC will enable a PIV credential to work with the Firefox browser and some signing and encryption applications.
+OpenSC will enable a user’s PIV credential to work with Firefox and some signing and encryption applications.

 - You do not need to install the full packages for OpenSC.